liferay/liferay-docs/developer/reference/articles/tooling/dev-studio/101-maven-in-dev-studio.markdown

 All you have to do is install them so you can begin developing Maven projects for @product@.

-When first installing Dev Studio, the installation startup screen lets you select whether you'd like to install the Maven plugins automatically.
+When first installing Dev Studio, the installation startup screen asks if you want to install the Maven plugins automatically.
 Don't worry if you missed this during setup.
 You'll learn how to install the required Maven plugins for Dev Studio manually below.

 1. Navigate to *Help* &rarr; *Install New Software*.
 In the *Work with* field, insert the following value: